 Yes as long as they have the appropriate insurance and you are insured to drive the vehicle.
 It is possible to get a separate learner driver policy so it does not effect the car owner's no claims discount in the event of an accident.
 Click here and you could save £20 off your first policy with Collingwood insurance.
 The supervising driver must be aged 21+ and have held a full car licence (UK/EU) for at least 3 years.
 If they only hold an automatic licence they can only supervise you in an automatic, but if they hold a manual licence, they can supervise you in both a manual and an automatic.
 You must also ensure that 'L' plates are shown on the front and back of the car.
 The Driver and Vehicle Standards Agency recommends that learners have the opportunity to practice between lessons to give them the best chance of passing and I fully support this but I would recommend you think carefully about who you choose to supervise you as it can lead to arguments!

 DOES YOUR CAR HAVE DUAL CONTROLS?

-My car is a 2017 diesel manual Ford Fiesta and a 2014 petrol automatic Honda Jazz both with air conditioning and is fitted with He-Man dual controls - I don't use them often but it's good to know they are there and use them when I need to!
+I have two cars a 2017 diesel manual Ford Fiesta and a 2014 petrol automatic Honda Jazz both with air conditioning and fitted with He-Man dual controls - I don't use them often but it's good to know they are there and use them when I need to!